Ballpark: Contemporary ballparks

 LoanDepot Park has a contemporary, Miami-centric design with a sculptural glass and curved depiction of "water merging with land", Miami-Deco tiles, and a bright multi-color scheme.

 Prior to the start of the 2012 baseball season, USA Today noted that new Marlins Park would "perhaps provide a coda to the postmodern Camden Yards era".
 After two decades of the retro style dominating ballpark architecture, a new type of design emerged in 2012 with the opening of the venue now known as LoanDepot Park, snapping the consecutive streak of 20 new (plus 3 renovated) MLB retro stadiums.
 This latest style's purpose is to make the fan experience the present-day culture of the stadium's surrounding city or area, and rejects the basic notion of retro.
 Stadium planners are calling the style contemporary.
 The New Yorker wrote regarding the new MLB architecture: "The retro mold has finally been broken, but this might be the last chance a new style gets for some time."

-Es Con Field Hokkaido, a ballpark in a similar style built for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball, opened in 2023.

 The new ballpark for the Las Vegas Athletics was purposely designed to fit into the atmosphere of the surrounding Las Vegas Strip.